 - Year of graduation: 2020

-Despite assurances in the well-known quality of teaching at the University of Leeds, I was particularly drawn to the non-limiting structure of the MSc programme.
+“Despite assurances in the well-known quality of teaching at the University of Leeds, I was particularly drawn to the non-limiting structure of the MSc programme.
 This helped in gaining a personalised feel, while keeping my acquired skills relevant to modern-day scientific and technological problems.

+Bilal added “Complications surrounding the real-space visualisation of hydrogen bonds have not stifled attempts to conclusively and accurately identify them in Atomic Force Microscopy images.
 Visualizing these types of interactions would have interesting implications for fields that depend heavily on understanding intermolecular and intramolecular interactions, such as crystal engineering and molecular self-assembly.
-My project found particular relevance in investigating this possibility by embarking on a feasibility study – whether hydrogen bonding interactions are measurable in real-space through Probe Particle Model (PPM) simulations.
+My project found particular relevance in investigating this possibility by embarking on a feasibility study – whether hydrogen bonding interactions are measurable in real-space through Probe Particle Model (PPM) simulations.”

 Thinking about the next cohort of students, Bilal said “It is imperative that you strive for independence in thought because it is the best strategy to guarantee your continual growth.
-The atmosphere at University of Leeds encourages you to be proactive, which implies limitless possibilities for any student.
-You can achieve anything you set your mind to.
+The atmosphere at the University of Leeds encourages you to be proactive, which implies limitless possibilities for any student.
+You can achieve anything you set your mind to.”